DerInvestor/chibbi/README.md

 # chibbi
-Its a 2d ndroid game made with android studio in Java
+Its a 2d android game made with android studio in Java